typesupply/opentype-cookbook/readme.md

 ### Exceptions

-What if you have a short context that you want to match, but a longer context that contains the short context?
+What if we have a short context that you want to match, but a longer context that contains the short context?
 For example, say we want to change the r in words but not in words!.
 To do that we can specify an exception to the contextual rule.
 For example:

     ignore sub w o r' d s exclam;
     sub w o r' d s by r.alt;

 The ignore keyword followed by a backtrack (optional), target and lookahead (optional) creates the exception.

-These can also be used to reduce the number and complexity of subsequent rules. (need an example of this)

 ## Advanced Techniques

-By now you have the rules needed to make most features that you'll need to make--small caps, ligatures, tabular figures, etc. But, when you want to do some more complex things, you'll need a few more things.
+By now we have established the rules needed to make most features that you'll want to add to your fonts--small caps, ligatures, tabular figures, etc. But, when you want to do some more complex things, you'll need a few more things.

-Everything covered so far is enough for most features.
-You can make small caps, ligatures, tabular figures and more.

 ### Language Systems

 One of OpenType's best attributes is the way that it handles languages and scripts.
-You can define rules that only apply when the user has indicated that they are writing a particular language or using a particular script.
-To do this, you state the script and the language that the rules apply to.
+We can define rules that only apply when the user has indicated that they are writing a particular language or using a particular script.
+To do this, we state the script and the language that the rules apply to.
 After these have been made, all subsequent rules in the feature belong to this language and script unless you declare another language and script.

 Let's look at an example.
 Let's say that we have a special IJ that should only be used when Dutch is the declared language.
 We need to say: when the script is latin and the language is Dutch, replace IJ with IJ.alt.
 Here is how we do that: